MJNinja/moxfield-collection-mtg-csv-generator/README.md

 ## Important to know
 This script assume that all your cards are in English and will format the CSV file accordingly.

-## How the TXT file should be formated
+## How the TXT file should be formatted
 Example entry:

 > 1 A Little Chat (snc) snc no 47